NotYash1066/Skill-Swap/conductor/tracks/stabilization_20251220/plan.md

 ## Phase 1: Security and Validation Audit

-- [ ] Task: Audit and harden API endpoints for XSS and NoSQL injection
+- [x] Task: Audit and harden API endpoints for XSS and NoSQL injection [d8817f5]
 - [ ] Task: Implement missing rate-limiting on sensitive routes (auth, requests)
 - [ ] Task: Validate and sanitize all user-provided inputs in middleware
 - [ ] Task: Conductor - User Manual Verification 'Security and Validation Audit' (Protocol in workflow.md)